-In short, early season fungicide application can benefit corn in the following ways:
+Early season fungicide application can benefit corn in four key ways:

-- Protection of young plants against Anthracnose leaf blight and eyespot, among other diseases
+- Protect young plants against Anthracnose leaf blight and eyespot, among other diseases.

-- Improved stalk strength with reduced risk of lodging and green snap for better harvestability
+- Improve stalk strength with reduced risk of lodging and green snap for better harvestability.

-- Greener plants with a better window of grain fill
+- Promote greener plants with a better window of grain fill.

-- Higher yields result from early season application when combined with a tassel spray than from a tassel spray alone
+- Improve yield results when combined with a tassel spray rather than from a tassel spray alone.

 Of course, it all comes down to the ROI.
 Will the earlier fungicide application improve yield enough to more than pay for the cost of product and labor?

 You don’t have to run the numbers on your own to determine which fungicide program will deliver the greatest return on your investment.
-This calculator will help you decide the type of fungicide applications that will provide the best returns for your corn and soybean operations.
+This calculator will help you decide the type of fungicide applications that will provide the best returns on your corn.